-Washington City will conduct a pre-construction SWPPP review that will include a review of the site design, the planned operations at the construction site, planned BMPs UPDES Sec.
-4.2.4.3.1 during the construction phase, and the planned BMPs to be used to manage runoff created after development.
+Washington City will conduct a pre-construction SWPPP review that will include a review of the site design, the planned operations at the construction site, planned BMPs during the construction phase, and the planned BMPs to be used to manage runoff created after development.
 Procedures for the pre-construction review have been developed and include the use of a checklist.
+The grading permit will be modified to specifically provide the City with access to private property for the purposes of inspecting stormwater BMPs or discharges to the MS4.
+Through training, the City will emphasize the importance of utilizing the checklist during SWPPP reviews.
+The SWPPP reviews along with any deficient items will be documented.